dreamcatcher-tech/network/Inbox/2023-02-23 1542 Make an IPFS browser hosted on Dreamcatcher.md

 >[!danger] Depends:

 If we use our component libs to make a browser of IPFS data, then we can gain some publicity from being of service to the IPFS project.
+This would be our own block explorer, and would favour using ipld schemas or [[I21|IPORM the IPFS ORM]] based models.

+It would have a module system where extra interpreter functions could be added as chains that run in isolation.
+Can provide good stats on different types of structures.

+When connected with some cloud running chains, should be able to pull in large datasets and do analysis with the hypercomputer providing huge multithreading on the datasets.
+Can create data processing pipelines with large parallelism.
+Can share results with other collaborators.

 If the Engine is enhanced with some side effects that let it read IPFS raw, then it can load this content in the browser.